chainhead/lister/README.md

 **`getAverageNumber()`**

+## Helper methods
+The following methods are invoked by above methods.

 # Usage
 This implementation was developed with `ethereum-testrpc` deployed on an AWS EC2 instance.
-Therefore, the `web3.js` client uses that IP address.
+Therefore, the `web3` client uses that IP address.
 One can also use `http://localhost:8545` for a local installation.
 Start the installation with `node_modules/.bin/testrpc` from the installation location of `ethereum-testrpc`.

 ## Create a new list
 After setting the IP address in `deploy-contract.js`, run `node deploy-contract.js` on command line.
 The output will be the address (e.g. `0x2a30f190a7d5abd6070d9ed5ec06fb4ab410bcc0`) where this contract was saved on blockchain.
 We now have an empty list whose owner is `A`.